 Experimenting with new, potential revenue streams a must for publishers

 As is the case with testing for all brands today, you need to understand what the problem is (and what any experiments aim to solve for) then determine if the results are successful.

 If you find a more concerted focus on readers does lead to revenue growth, problem solved.
 Continue to refine your segmentation, and the approach will only improve in time.

-If it doesn’t, there are certainly other options media and publishing brands are turning to increasingly today to reinforce their bottom lines and overall marketing strategies — as our guide below details.
+If it doesn’t, there are certainly other options media and publishing companies are turning to increasingly today to reinforce their bottom lines and audience engagement strategies.